-Academic jobs in the UK (and occasionally other countries) can be found at http://www. jobs.ac.uk.
-You can set up a personalised email alert by registering at https://account.jobs.ac.uk/user/login/ and specifying your search preferences.
+Primate InfoNet has an up-to-date and comprehensive primate jobs site.
+You can subscribe to receive alerts by email or set up an RSS feed.
+General academic jobs in the UK (and occasionally other countries) can be found at www.jobs.ac.uk.
+You can set up a personalised email alert by registering and specifying your search preferences.

 Ruggles Gates Fund for Biological Anthropology – open to people of all nationalities and institutions who do not hold a doctorate (but awards are not made for undergraduate projects).
 Primate-based projects have been funded in previous years.
 Career stage: early (pre-doctoral).
-Deadline 31st March.
+See website for deadlines.

 Emslie Hornimann Anthropological Scholarship Fund – open to UK, Republic of Ireland and Commonwealth citizens who do not hold a doctorate.
 Could be used to fund fieldwork of broad anthropological interest.
 Biological anthropologists are encouraged to apply.
 Career stage: early (pre-doctoral).
-Deadline 31st March.
+See website for deadlines.

 Leverhulme Trust project grants – funding visionary and challenging primary research that often crosses disciplinary boundaries.
 PSGB members have been very successful getting these.
 For project grants, an outline application must be made, which can be submitted at any time.
 Career stage: early postdoctoral to advanced.
 Successful outline applicants will be asked to prepare a detailed application, for which the deadlines are 21st March, 1st September and 1st December.

 Leverhulme also funds a variety of other schemes, including international travel and visits from foreign scholars to the UK.